epikswagmaster/epikswagmaster/README.md

       animal jam, transformice, creatures of sonaria, ena dream bbq // old music ( rock/metal ) from the 80's-90's, and more niche bands like KMFDM or And One // animation, character design and fursuit making </sub>

-  <sub> please DNI if you larp speaking european languages (russian, german, danish, swedish, norwegian.) i want to make friends with people who are ACTUALLY apart of my culture please stop pretending to be a nationality you aren't. </sub>
+  <sub> please DNI if you larp speaking european languages (russian, german, danish, swedish, norwegian.) i want to make friends with people who are ACTUALLY apart of my culture please stop pretending to be from somewhere you aren't. </sub>
 <!--
 **epikswagmaster/epikswagmaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.